intercom/intercom-ios/README.md

 ##Installation

-Copy `Intercom.h` and `libIntercom.a` to your Xcode project and add be sure to include `Intercom.h` in your precompiled header (.pch) file.
+Copy `Intercom.h` and `libIntercom.a` to your Xcode project and be sure to include `Intercom.h` in your precompiled header (.pch) file.
 The library is a fat binary, so will work on both the iOS simulator and devices.

 ###Initialize Intercom